cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/2-Using the Cypress Runner.md

 ## Application Under Test

-The righthand side of the test runner is used to display the Application Under Test (APU: the application that was navigated to using a [`cy.visit()`](https://on.cypress.io/api/visit) or any subsequent routing calls made from the visited application.
+The righthand side of the test runner is used to display the Application Under Test (AUT: the application that was navigated to using a [`cy.visit()`](https://on.cypress.io/api/visit) or any subsequent routing calls made from the visited application.

 In the example below, we wrote the following code in our test file: